 Waiving a Deposit

-A residential member's deposit may be waived, if any of these circumstances apply:
+A residential member-owner's deposit may be waived if any of these circumstances applies:

-• An acceptable letter of credit from their recent utility supplier will waive a deposit.
-The letter must include the results of a twelve-month history with the member not having paid late more than twice in that period.
+- An acceptable letter of credit is provided from their recent utility supplier.
+The letter must include the results of a 12-month history with the member not having paid late more than twice in that period.

-• A final bill statement from a previous supplier stating the member has good credit.
+- A final bill statement from a previous supplier stating the member has good credit is provided.

-Sign up for REC's Auto Pay service whereby the monthly bill amount is automatically deducted from their checking or savings bank account.
+Sign up for REC's Auto Pay service whereby the monthly bill amount is automatically deducted from your checking or savings bank account.

-A non-residential member's deposit may be waived if either of these circumstances apply:
+A non-residential member-owner's deposit may be waived if either of these circumstances applies: